···

 Premature clarity often creates false starts.
 Let it unfold.

-These help with the middle — but sometimes the transition triggers anxiety about starting something completely new.
 When the next step involves a fresh environment, it can help to look at what fresh starts actually require.

 When It's a Fresh Start